8 people found this helpful

 1. Removing pen stain marks from wooden furniture

-For more stubborn stains, or to just finish the job, the following steps should help you remove pen stain marks from wood:
+If that stain won't shift, or to just finish the job, the following steps should help you remove pen stain marks from wood:

 - Use warm water and detergent, wiping on the soapy solution with a piece of kitchen paper.